bensadeh/despell/README.md

 Inside these segments, call `#(despell #W)` to map the command name to their respective icons.

-Have a look at the layouts
-below for an example of the configuration used in the screenshot.
-Note that the colors may need to be adjusted to your current color scheme if you're not using the `palenight` theme.
+Have a look at the layouts below for an example of the configuration used in the screenshot.

 ### Settings
 #### Update frequency